 When I was pregnant, looking for breast pumps, I was super overwhelmed with all of the choices.
 I asked several of my girlfriends and ended up settling on a Spectra S1 as my insurance pump.
 While the S1 is a great pump and I’ve been happy with it.
 I can’t imagine lugging it to work and back (even though it is battery powered).
 Even worse, I can’t imagine traveling with it, so I decided to try out the Freemie Liberty Pump.
+Read ahead if you are interested in my review on the Freemie Pump.
+Also, I purchased my Freemie before the Elvie Pump was released, you can read my Elvie Pump review and comparison here.
+You can also find my blog post on my favorite nursing essentials here.

 I purchased the pump at Bed Bath and Beyond, but it is also available on Amazon.
 The sister pump, the Freemie Independence, is covered with most insurances.
 The pumps are pretty much the same, besides the screen.
 The Liberty comes with an LED screen, and the Independence does not.
 Otherwise, power and output are the same.
 The Liberty retails for $299, but you can usually find it on sale, or use a coupon.

 The pump itself is small and fits in the palm of my hand.
-It comes with three bottles, two sized flanges (24mm and 28mm), a USB charger and plug, ducks, valves and Freemie 21 mm inserts.
+It comes with three bottles, two sized flanges (24mm and 28mm), a USB charger and plug, ducks, valves, and Freemie 21 mm inserts.

-Freemie advertises the pump as hospital grade with maximum suction of 280mm, while the Spectra S1 has a maximum suction of 300mm (not a big difference in my opinion).
+Freemie advertises the pump as hospital-grade with maximum suction of 280mm, while the Spectra S1 has a maximum suction of 300mm (not a big difference in my opinion).

 There are five parts you have to clean, verses 3 with my Spectra, which is a bit more time-consuming, but the ability to be hands-free while pumping is worth it.